conwetlab/wstore/README.md

 to use a different vm you will need to configure it manually as stated before.

 WStore uses wkhtml2pdf for the creation of invoices, this software requires an X Server to work.
-If you do not have one, we recomend using Xvfb in the display 98.
+If you do not have one, WStore will try to run Xvfb on the display :98.
+To install Xvfb use the following command.

-    $ apt-get install Xvfb
+    $ apt-get install xvfb
-    $ Xvfb :98 &

 For instructions on how to install WStore manually, without using any script, have a look at: